Leaving Substack? 5 Signs You Need a Better Alternative

 Substack is a fantastic tool for one thing: starting a paid newsletter quickly.
 But for many serious creators, what begins as a simple solution soon becomes a frustrating limitation.

 - The Alternative: Look for platforms with lower, fairer fees.
 Postion, for example, charges just 5%, instantly putting more money in your pocket.
+This is a key reason creators migrate from Substack.

 - The Alternative: Choose an SEO-first platform that helps your evergreen content rank and attract a continuous stream of free, organic traffic.
+This is a critical feature for the best Substack alternative.

 You have an idea for a structured course, a digital product, or a members-only knowledge base.
 On Substack, you can't do it.
 You're stuck in the rigid newsletter format.
+These content Substack limitations can stifle your creativity.

 - The Alternative: An all-in-one platform that supports different content formats, from blog posts and custom pages to protected member content.